Home Video Channel: Playboy TV UK

-On 1 December 1998, HVC acquired the 81% interest in Playboy TV UK/Benelux from Flextech and British Sky Broadcasting Limited, and HVC and Playboy TV UK were subsequently merged.
+In December 1998, HVC acquired the 81% interest in Playboy TV UK/Benelux from Flextech and British Sky Broadcasting Limited, and HVC and Playboy TV UK were subsequently merged.
 Playboy said that HVC would pay approximately US$9 million for the 81% interest and that the timing of the payments would be based on the network's future cash flows.
 Playboy TV and HVC continued to be delivered on Sky's satellite platform as well as via cable.
 Playboy Entertainment Group president Anthony J. Lynn said:

-On 11 February 2005, Playboy TV UK was fined by Ofcom for broadcasting Sandy Babe Abroad, a hardcore pornographic film, and said "it includes material which should not be transmitted at any time under any circumstance on British television".
+In February 2005, Playboy TV UK was fined by Ofcom for broadcasting Sandy Babe Abroad, a hardcore pornographic film, and said "it includes material which should not be transmitted at any time under any circumstance on British television".
 On 2 April 2009, the station again fined by Ofcom for breaches of its licence, by broadcasting "sexually explicit material unencrypted".
-On 16 January 2013, it was fined once again for failing to ensure that children were protected from potentially harmful pornographic material, they said "there wasn't a system in place on Playboy's on-demand programmes services and they didn't have acceptable controls in place to check that users were aged 18 or over".
+In December 2011, Playboy TV UK was sold to the internet pornography company Manwin (later MindGeek) along with the rest of Spice Networks.
+In January 2013, Playboy TV UK was fined once again for failing to ensure that children were protected from potentially harmful pornographic material, they said "there wasn't a system in place on Playboy's on-demand programmes services and they didn't have acceptable controls in place to check that users were aged 18 or over".

 Playboy TV UK was also available in Finland and Scandinavia through Canal Digital (in Norway also via Get), in Belgium through Telenet, in Switzerland through Cablecom, in Africa, and also in New Zealand through Sky Network Television.
-On 30 November 2017, Sky's EPG slot was bought for the Television X Pay-Per Night service owned by Portland TV, it was unavailable on Virgin Media for two weeks but returned in mid-December 2017.
+In November 2017, Sky's EPG slot was bought for the Television X Pay-Per Night service owned by Portland TV.
+It was unavailable on Virgin Media for two weeks but returned in mid-December 2017.
 The channel finally closed on Virgin Media in July 2018, with its slot being taken over by sister station XXX Brits.

+On 22 January 2018, Playboy TV UK/Benelux Limited was renamed MG Global Entertainment (Europe) Limited.
+On 14 August 2023, the company was renamed once again to Aylo Global Entertainment (Europe) Limited.